-I went to work for a coaching company called Inside Track where I became a certified coach and started coaching a roster of 90 people – mostly adult students in the Academy of Art online studies program.
+I went to work for a coaching company called Inside Track where I became a certified coach and immediately started coaching a roster of 90 people – mostly adult students in the Academy of Art University remote studies program.

 This was fantastic!
 I got to coach people who were on a path of realizing their passion.
-I coached interior designers, photographers, fine artists, fashion designers, illustrators – people that were dedicated to becoming something more.
+I coached interior designers, photographers, fine artists, fashion designers, illustrators – people that were dedicated to realizing their creative dream of becoming something more.

 I refer to this time in my career as coaching bootcamp.
 I loved the coaching but I hated the pace.
 I started to feel like a coaching robot.
 Coaching 90 people started to feel like a grind.

-And the truth is that I was still feeling really sad and resentful about failing at business, failing at a relationship … failing at life.
+And the truth is that I was still feeling really sad and resentful about financial failure, failing at a relationship, failing at a job… failing at life.
 And the thing that brought me the most happiness was simply serving others.

-I kept coaching for almost a year and then I decided to go back and get another job in software sales.
-I needed the simplicity of doing work I was familiar with and making good money again.
+I kept coaching at Inside Track for almost a year and then I decided to go back and get another job in software sales.
+I needed to get back on my feet financially and do something that would give my confidence a boost.

 I was enjoying the work but I couldn’t get the coaching idea out of my head.

-In 2012, I sent out an email to friends telling them that I would support them in whatever they needed.
+In 2012, I sent out an email to friends telling them that I would coach them with whatever they needed.
 People responded.
-Some of them I coached on their careers, some of them I supported in their projects, and some of them I helped with their self care.
+I coached some of them on their careers, I supported others in their side hustle projects, and I helped some with their self care.